Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Introduction

 \section{Introduction}

-Throughout the paper we work over the base field of complex numbers $\CC$.
 The starting point of this paper was the observation that aspects of conjectures and questions originating in signal processing, computer science, and algebraic geometry all amounted to assertions regarding linear sections of secant varieties of Segre and Veronese varieties.
-In this paper we focus on linear sections of Veronese varieties to (i) reduce a question of Eisenbud (Question~\ref{resEis}) regarding arbitrary varieties to the case of projective space, (ii) give explicit counter-examples to a 20 year old conjecture of Eisenbud, Koh and Stillmann (Conjecture~\ref{EKSconj}), and (iii) prove a uniqueness theorem for tensor decomposition (Theorem~\ref{uniquenesscora}) that should be useful for applications to signal processing (more precisely, blind source separation, see, e.g.~\cite{ComoJ10}).
+In this paper we focus on linear sections of Veronese varieties to (i) reduce a question of Eisenbud regarding arbitrary varieties to the case of projective space, (ii) give explicit counter-examples to a 20 year old conjecture of Eisenbud, Koh and Stillmann (Conjecture~\ref{EKSconj}), and (iii) prove a uniqueness theorem for tensor decomposition (Theorem~\ref{uniquenesscora}) that should be useful for applications to signal processing (more precisely, blind source separation, see, e.g.~\cite{ComoJ10}).